civo/terraform-provider-civo/docs/resources/instance.md

 # civo\_instance

 Provides a Civo Instance resource.
-This can be used to create, modify, and delete Instances.
+This can be used to create, modify, and delete instances.

 ## Example Usage